Several months ago I made the decision to travel to London for a couple of days.

 The journey to the pier by the 02 would take 40 minutes, so I sat there and looked out at the passing city whilst supping my beer.
 For a while this proved a rewarding pursuit, and I watched magnificent old buildings and impressive modern skyscrapers slide by.
 I spotted a few famous buildings here and there, and I don’t mind admitting that the beer was going to my head a bit, resulting in me loudly exclaiming each new discovery.
 “The Gherkin!”
 I announced.
 “St Paul’s!”
 I yelled.
 I was soon asked to keep the noise down by a fat woman in a lifejacket.

 However my reverie was short lived, for once we passed Canary Wharf, we entered a horrific visual wasteland.
-That section of the Thames is bordered on both sides by endless miles of modern apartment blocks, with absolutely zero aesthetic appeal.
+That particular section of the Thames is bordered on both sides by endless miles of modern apartment blocks, with absolutely zero aesthetic appeal.
 Turning instead to observe my fellow passengers, I noticed a big, bearded Rush guy in a Caress of Steel T-shirt listening to headphones and playing along enthusiastically on invisible air-drums.
 I watched him play for a while and identified a drum fill from La Villa Strangiato.
 I went over and tapped him on the shoulder, asking him if I had correctly called the song.
 He was impressed, and we got to talking.

 He proved an interesting chap who had come up from South London, and we discussed many important matters during the remainder of the journey, including the London congestion charge; the logistics of the relatively new bike-hire scheme; and the precise height of Ser Gregor Clegane.